Green Building Materials

-We have seen here in this tutorial about “Green Buildings”, also known as sustainable construction or green architecture design, that the main objectives of green buildings are efficiency and a reduction on the negative impact a building can make on the environment and human health while providing a healthy, and efficient space to live and work in.
+We have seen here in this energy articles tutorial about “Green Buildings”, also known as sustainable construction or green architecture design, that the main objectives of green buildings are efficiency and a reduction on the negative impact a building can make on the environment and human health while providing a healthy, and efficient space to live and work in.

 Green buildings reduce the harmful effects of pollution and waste and are constructed with materials that require less energy to produce while reducing energy consumption over the building’s lifetime.
 They are designed and constructed to use more renewable energy and less nonrenewable energy, more recycling and less wastes sent to landfill.
 Green building materials are environmentally friendly and manufactured locally to the building site while avoiding harmful and toxic materials and chemicals helping to build sustainability.

 An effective green building design can use the orientation and natural light through windows and wall placements to increase energy efficiency as well as views of the natural surroundings.
-Fresh air circulation and good air quality through ventilation inside while garden plants, landscape and green spaces in their design help promote health and wellbeing outside.
+Fresh air circulation and good air quality through ventilation inside while garden plants, landscape and green spaces in their design help promote health and well being outside.

 Green buildings both residential and nonresidential combine many practices, skills, and techniques to reduce the impact of a building on the environment and human health.
 To learn more about “Green Building Materials and Construction”, or to understand what green buildings are, or to just explore the advantages and disadvantages of green building design, then Click Here to get your copy of one of the top books on green building design direct from Amazon today.